-3. Store materials in the secure, locked storage area that you previously designated.
+- 3. Store materials in the secure, locked storage area that you previously designated.
 Retain all original shipping cartons for the return of materials following testing.
-All materials will be returned in your original shipping cartons.

-4. Order additional test materials or manuals if necessary.

-- To review shipments of paper materials, visit the MCAS Portal (mcas.cognia.org), click Administration, and select Materials Management in the top menu.
+All materials will be returned in your original shipping cartons. - 4.
+If necessary, order additional test materials or manuals by the dates and times listed on pages iv-vi. - To review shipments of paper materials, visit the MCAS Portal (mcas.cognia.org), click Administration, and select Materials Management in the top menu.
 From this page, each shipment and its details are viewable.
-To order additional materials, click the Order Additional Materials button. - Schools will receive a small overage of materials (for example, if a school has only one student doing PBT, one extra set of materials will be shipped).
-Schools should carefully inventory materials by the deadline to confirm that the shipment meets testing needs. - Only if applicable, order additional materials, including manuals, by the dates and times listed on pages iv-v. - Locate the Ship Code on the Materials Summary, and have the code available when you go online to order additional materials at www.mcasservicecenter.com.
+To order additional materials, click the Order Additional Materials button. - Schools will receive a small overage of test materials (please note that if a school has only one student doing PBT, only one extra set of materials will be shipped).
+Schools should carefully inventory materials by the deadline to confirm that the shipment meets testing needs. - Only if applicable, order additional materials, including manuals, by the dates and times listed on pages iv-vi. - Locate the Ship Code on the Materials Summary, and have the code available when you go online to order additional materials at www.mcasservicecenter.com.
 Follow the onscreen instructions to place your order.
 Materials ordered online will be shipped for receipt on the following business day if the order is received before 12:00 p.m.; orders received after 12:00 p.m. will be shipped for receipt on the second business day.
 Packing discrepancies in additional orders must be reported within two business days of receipt of the order. - It is not necessary to order additional materials for test administrators to administer tests to students requiring the accommodation for Human Read-Aloud or Human Signer.
-There will be enough materials shipped in overage to cover these additional tests.

-5. Apply Student ID Labels to the front covers of booklets.
+There will be enough materials shipped in overage to cover these additional tests. - 5.
+Apply student ID labels to the front covers of booklets.